sncosmo/sncosmo/docs/install.rst

 Using pip::

-    pip install --no-deps sncosmo
+    pip install --no-deps extinction sncosmo

 .. note::

-    The ``--no-deps`` flag is optional, but highly recommended if you already have Numpy installed, since otherwise pip will sometimes try to "help" you by upgrading your Numpy installation, which may not always be desired.
+    The ``--no-deps`` flag is optional, but highly recommended if you already have numpy, scipy and astropy installed, since otherwise pip will sometimes try to "help" you by upgrading your Numpy installation, which may not always be desired.

 .. note::